Padang West Sumatra, Indonesia Travel Guide

 Avoid any tourism activities that compromise animal welfare or involve exploitation.

-Conscious choices contribute to a positive footprint in Padang and West Sumatra.
+Conscious choices support a positive footprint in Padang and West Sumatra.